Small islands and the rise of the oceans!

-Climate change will particularly affect small islands.
+Global warming will particularly affect small islands.

-More: Small sunken islands
+More: The small sunken islands